PayPal Chargeback Fees: 7 Easy Ways to Prevent & Reverse Them

 If you want to see if your card company has a chargeback policy in place for PayPal transactions and what percentage of transactions are covered by the policy (or not), go to the website for your bank and review all policies and coverage—it’s likely cheaper than paying a fee directly from yourself!

-If you have an issue with a chargeback on your account, contact customer service.
+If you have an issue with PayPal chargeback fees on your account, contact customer service.

 The easiest way to do this is via phone or live chat (which can be accessed through the PayPal website).
 You can also send an email if you prefer—just make sure it’s polite and concise, explaining why you think the chargeback fee should be removed from your balance.